gvwilson/thirdbit/_posts/2019/2019-03-30-online-teaching-setup.md

     Pear Deck also allows you to embed formative assessments like multiple choice questions in your slides, and collects and displays viewers' responses in real time.
     However,
-    presenting from Firefox was problematic---I had to restart in Chrome---and one viewer using IE occasionally had to advance slides manually
+    presenting from Firefox was problematic—I had to restart in Chrome—and one viewer using IE occasionally had to advance slides manually
     (although again, once he switched to Chrome it all started to work again).